PeterCai7/Spring-Security-App-For-Practice/README.md

 ### Custom Login Form

-- Rename Context Roots.
-Properties -> Web Project Settings -> Context root, then your application will be run on path: http://localhost:8080/Context root.
+- **Rename Context Roots.** Properties -> Web Project Settings -> Context root, then your application will be run on path: http://localhost:8080/Context root.

-- Testing with a new private window(Incognito in Chrome).
-User login is based on a web browser session so they'll automatically be logged in once the session is running.
+- **Testing with a new private window(Incognito in Chrome).** User login is based on a web browser session so they'll automatically be logged in once the session is running.
 (Only an issue for dev and testing)

+- **Custom Login Form.** Modifying configuration, configure(HttpSecurity) -> Develop LoginController -> login form in JSP file (Send data to /authenticateTheUser), <form:form>, and use Context Path ->